 The University recognises that, on occasion, students may be unable to submit coursework and dissertations by the submission date.
-As such, the University has agreed a new policy from 2018/19 which states:
+As such, the University policy states:

 - No individual extensions are permitted under any circumstances (unless course coordinators decide to give an extension to an entire class). - Standard 30% deduction from the mark awarded (for submission from above zero to up to five working days late). - Coursework submitted over five working days late scores no grade and no feedback is provided. - Alternative options if students cannot submit coursework or their dissertation on time.